---

 |-- manage.py

-Now let’s configure a basic view that returns the text, Hello, Fly!
+Now let's configure a basic view that returns the text, `Hello, Fly!` by updating the

 # hello_django/urls.py